The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 - ACSI Mode: Emulates traditional ACSI hard drives and supports multiple partitions.
 This mode requires Atari-compatible hard disk drivers, offering enhanced compatibility with legacy software.

-Traditionally, the ACSI2STM device connects externally via the ACSI port.
-To enhance integration, we’ve developed two new riser boards that enable the internal installation of the ACSI2STM device within Atari Mega ST and Mega STE computers.
-This allows users to seamlessly incorporate the ACSI2STM into their systems, eliminating the need for external connections and power supplies, while preserving the original aesthetics of the computer.
+Traditionally, the ACSI2STM Compact device connects externally via the ACSI port.
+To enhance integration, we’ve developed two new riser boards that enable the internal installation of the ACSI2STM Compact device within Atari Mega ST and Mega STE computers.
+This allows users to seamlessly incorporate the ACSI2STM Compact into their systems, eliminating the need for external cabling and USB power adapters, while preserving the original aesthetics of the computer.

 Benefits of Internal Installation: